marcoromanelli-github/docs/software/virtual-env.md

 ### How to simulate a virtual environment with rust

-This guide outlines how to create a project-specific environment in Rust, similar to virtual environments in other languages.
 Rust uses Cargo, its package manager and build system, to manage dependencies and create isolated project environments.

 #### Setup Environment
-Setting up a Rust project environment involves creating a new directory and initializing it with Cargo.
+Create a new directory and intiialize it with Cargo.
 This creates a new Rust project with its own Cargo.toml file for managing dependencies.

 1. Ensure Rust and Cargo are installed:
    ```bash